Skip to Main Content

 NYC boom operators built for dialogue-driven sets and dense locations

 Here is how the work lines up.
-Boom operation in New York is its own craft, refined on long-running HBO, Netflix and FX drama schedules and on feature productions out of Steiner Studios in Brooklyn Navy Yard, Silvercup in Long Island City and Kaufman Astoria in Queens.
+Boom operation in New York is its own craft, refined on long-running HBO, Netflix and FX drama schedules and on feature shoots out of Steiner Studios in Brooklyn Navy Yard, Silvercup in Long Island City and Kaufman Astoria in Queens.
 Our boom ops come up through IATSE Local 695-NY production sound, often training alongside senior NYC mixers like Tom Williams, Drew Kunin and Tod Maitland.

+Here is how the work shapes up.
 We confirm op openings within twenty-four hours, brief them on the sound mixer's recorder of choice — often Sound Devices 833 or 888 on NYC drama and feature sets, with Zaxcom Nova or Maxx where the rig calls for it — and align with wardrobe and camera teams on shadow and frame avoidance in tight Manhattan apartment and Brooklyn loft geometries.

+Here is how it adds up.
 Ops carry their own personal kit (poles, headphones, hand mics, spare windjammers), are covered under IATSE Local 695-NY rates and production liability, and integrate alongside utility sound technicians for NYS Film Tax Credit 30% plus 10% NYC uplift-eligible shoots running through MOME Made in NY permits.

 FAQ